 The previous system employed for heating the Block 32 building relied solely on local steam utility.
 With the newly-installed Geo Exchange field recovering heat from existing mechanical systems, that reliance on steam has been significantly reduced.
 Fēnix Energy measured the performance of its technology using dynamic simulation (via thermal energy modelling software) and compared it to historical utility data from the last 10 years.

-“We first built an energy model that would give us the heat loads and consumption based on that historical data and the performance of the current mechanical systems in the building,” says Ryan.
+“We first built an energy model that would give us the heat loads and consumption based on that historical data and the performance of the current mechanical systems in the building,” says Adrian.
 “We then developed an energy model on the projected performance of an added geo field, based on the thermal conductivity properties of the soil under the building.
 With that we projected both the energy and financial savings based on the two thermal energy models.”

 The projected return on investment (ROI) for this project is what initially piqued the interest from Cadillac Fairview.
-Now that results are in from the peak heating season, the company can see exactly how their investment in geo exchange technology is benefiting their energy needs.
+Now that results are in from the peak heating season, the company can see exactly how their investment in geo-exchange technology is benefiting their energy needs.

 “The actual design and implementation of the project was very smooth,” says Jesse Gregson, Senior Manager of Operations at Cadillac Fairview.